 when the registered user logs out.

-Navigate to installation folder of uVMS (normally inetpub/wwwroot/uVMS) and open up web.config file with Notepad utility and get familiar with configuration options for uVMS.
+Navigate to installation folder of uVMS (normally inetpub/wwwroot/uVMS), open up web.config file with Notepad utility and get familiar with configuration options for uVMS.

-Flash player can be used if your Unreal Live Server uses Flash-compatible encoding (h.264/ACC/MP3).
+Flash player can be used if your camera uses Flash-compatible encoding (H.264/AAC/MP3).

 Navigate to bin folder under uVMS and open file "uVMSText.lang" with Notepad utility.